 Below are some options for you to help you gain access to toilets whilst out and about.

 B&BC Just Can’t Wait Toilet Card – Helping you to gain access to toilets.
 If you would like to find out more about our Just Can’t Wait toilet card please click here.

 Radar Key – The National Key Scheme (NKS) offers disabled people independent access to locked public toilets around the country with the Radar key.
 Although these essentially are disabled toilets, you can still gain access to them if you have the key.
 If you would like to find out more about the Radar key please visit the Disability Rights UK website.

-B&BC Home Delivery Service – The Bladder & Bowel Community offers a discreet and personal Home Delivery Service for all bladder and bowel products, equipment and devices.
-We are an independent service and can advise you as a carer on the best products for your partner or friend’s needs from all major suppliers.
-If you sign up to the B&BC Home Delivery Service we can also provide a free RADAR key and a Just Can’t Wait toilet card.
-Please visit the B&BC Home Delivery Service section for more information.
+When it comes to managing prescriptions and practical advice, we can offer a discreet and personal Home Delivery Service for all bladder and bowel products, equipment and devices.
+As an independent service we can advise you as a carer on the best products for your partner or friend’s needs from all major suppliers.
+If you sign up to our Home Delivery Service we can also provide clinical support through our nursing team or in house pharmacist, to help you navigate your care plan effectively.
+Please visit the Home Delivery Service section for more information.

 The Patients Association